ROZALIYA0206/whitepaper/technical.md

 > Simple and fast consensus algorithm, each validator gets an assigned time slot in which they can release a block.
 The time slots are determined by the system clock of each validator.[[1](https://paritytech.github.io/wiki/Aura)]

-<b>Issues with a fast block time in traditional protocols:</b>
+<b>Issues with a faster block time in traditional protocols:</b>

 Traditional PoW protocols operate poorly when blocktimes are set too low.
 These issues include:

 * Orphan Blocks and wasted disk space
-* Requires increased bandwidth
+* Increased bandwidth
 * More/longer forks, and even longer re-org time
 * A greater portion of the hashing power is gone to waste